FabioPlunser/Uni-Cryptography/forging/README.md

 # Case 1
-- Nonce is used for both certificates could get something from it
+- Nonce is the same for both certificates.
+Can get the private key

+# Case 2
+- Nonce 2 is derived from the nonce 1 in a deterministic way.
+Can get the private key

+# Case 3
+- The hash function is vulnerable.
+Cert can be created from the public key which passes verification